-About AA: Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
+Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
 The only requirement for membership is a desire to stop drinking.
 There are no dues or fees for AA membership; we are self-supporting through our own contributions.
 AA is not allied with any sect, denomination, politics, organisation or institution; does not wish to engage in any controversy, neither endorses nor opposes any causes.
 Our primary purpose is to stay sober and help other alcoholics to achieve sobriety.

 Is AA for you?
 Only you can decide whether you want to give AA a try or if you think it can help you.
-We who are in AA came because we finally gave up trying to control our drinking.
+Those of us who are in AA came because we finally gave up trying to control our drinking.
 We still hated to admit that we could never drink safely.
 Then we heard from other AA members that we were sick.
 We found out that many people suffered from the same feelings of guilt, loneliness and hopelessness that we did.
 We found out that we had these feelings because we were sick with alcoholism.
 We decided to try to face up to what alcohol had done to us.
 Here are some of the questions we tried to answer honestly.
 See how you do.
 Remember, there is no disgrace in facing up to the fact that you have a problem.
-Answer YES or NO to the following questions:
+Answer yes or no to the following questions:

 - Have you ever decided to stop drinking for a week or so, but only lasted for a couple of days?
 Most of us in AA made all kinds of promises to ourselves and to our families.
 We could not keep them.
 Then we came to AA and AA said: "Just try not to drink today."
 (If you do not drink today, you cannot get drunk today.)

-- Do you wish people would mind their own business about your drinking-- stop telling you what to do?
+- Do you wish people would mind their own business about your drinking - stop telling you what to do?
 In AA we do not tell anyone to do anything.
 We just talk about our own drinking, the trouble we got into, and how we stopped.
 We will be glad to help you, if you want us to.

 - Have you ever switched from one kind of drink to another in the hope that this would keep you from getting drunk?
 We tried all kinds of ways.
 We made our drinks weak.
 Or just drank beer.
 Or we did not drink spirits.
 Or only drank on weekends.
 You name it, we tried it.
 But if we drank anything with alcohol in it, we usually got drunk eventually.